FAIRplus/the-fair-cookbook/content/recipes/infrastructure/chemical-identities_matched.md

 To run the below scripts, you need a [Groovy](https://groovy.apache.org/download.html) installation.
 The Groovy scripts use version 2.7.1 of the [Chemistry(URL_TO_INSERT_RECORD https://www.go-fair.org/implementation-networks/overview/chemistryin/)(URL_TO_INSERT_RECORD https://www.go-fair.org/implementation-networks/overview/chemistryin/) Development Kit](https://cdk.github.io/)
 (see {footcite}`Willighagen2017`).
-This library and its use in Groovy is further explain in the book(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/3059) [Groovy Cheminformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ics with the Chemistry(URL_TO_INSERT_RECORD https://www.go-fair.org/implementation-networks/overview/chemistryin/)(URL_TO_INSERT_RECORD https://www.go-fair.org/implementation-networks/overview/chemistryin/) Development Kit](https://egonw.github.io/cdkbook/).
+This library and its use in Groovy is further explain in the book(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/3059) [Groovy Cheminformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ics with the Chemistry(URL_TO_INSERT_RECORD https://www.go-fair.org/implementation-networks/overview/chemistryin/)(URL_TO_INSERT_RECORD https://www.go-fair.org/implementation-networks/overview/chemistryin/) Development Kit](https://egonw.github.io/cdkbook/).
 Check this git repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  for more detailed use instructions and where to find the tools:
 [https://github.com(URL_TO_INSERT_RECORD https://github.com/)/FAIRplus/fairplus-sdf](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/FAIRplus/fairplus-sdf)

 ### Record validation